schoi355/respeaker_dev/README.md

 ### Clone the repository

+Make sure you have an access to this private repository.

 ### Create a virtual environment for Raspberry Pi

 For raspberry Pi, using a virtual environment is recommended to isolate dependencies.